localstack/docs/content/en/user-guide/aws/elastic-mapreduce/index.md

 The supported APIs are available on our [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_emr/), which provides information on the extent of EMR's integration with LocalStack.

 {{< alert title="Note">}}
-To utilize the EMR API, certain additional dependencies need to be downloaded from the network.
-This includes a Docker image of approximately 1.5 GB, which incorporates essential tools like Presto, Hive, and others.
-These dependencies are fetched automatically during service startup.
-Therefore, it's important to ensure a reliable internet connection when retrieving the dependencies for the first time.
+To utilize the EMR API, certain additional dependencies need to be downloaded from the network (including Hadoop, Hive, Spark, etc).
+These dependencies are fetched automatically during service startup, hence it is important to ensure a reliable internet connection when retrieving the dependencies for the first time.
+Alternatively, you can use one of our `*-bigdata` Docker image tags which already ship with the required libraries baked in and may provide better stability (see [here](https://docs.localstack.cloud/user-guide/ci/#ci-images) for more details).
 {{< /alert >}}

 ## Getting started